kumaramit117/CheapShop/README.md

 # CheapShop eCommerse Website
-This eCommerse website built using MERN stack and Redux
+This eCommerse website built using MERN stack and Redux.
+Here are the Snapshot of this application.